When Buying Enterprise Technology, Well-written Requirements are Crucial to Finding Best-fit Solutions.

 “Requirements are what need to be done in order to achieve the need or goal.”

 Requirements shouldn’t be overcomplicated.
-We often feel the need to be emotionally expressive or verbose to communicate the importance, but vendors need absolutes and definition.
+We often feel the need to be emotionally expressive or verbose to communicate the importance, but vendors need absolutes and definitions.

 2. Use requirements templates

-Good requirements focus on a clear result for the end-user.
-If you decide to use requirements templates, stick with tested templates that vendors are used to seeing.
-Among the most common is the “The software shall do ‘X’ to achieve ‘Y’” format.
+Good requirements focus on a clear result for the end user.
+If you decide to use requirements templates, stick with tested templates that vendors are used to seeing, and check every requirement to ensure it is well written.
+Olive’s Requirements Templates can help you get started.

 3. Use the correct requirements terminology